noahlange/tiddlymark/README.md

 structure of your plugin.
 Whatever the structure, the plugin's contents will always be nested under `$:/plugins`.

-Children of any given file are listed beneath `_`.
-Each key is a filename; the keys beneath it correspond to its contents (`text`) and metadata (the rest).
+Any given tiddler is represented by as key in an object hash.
+Each key in _that_ object represents a single data/metadata field.
+The values must be directly serializable to JSON—or Promises of objects directly serializable to JSON.

-Values need to be directly serializable to JSON or Promises of them.
+The `_` key does not hold a metadata value, but instead is a container for nested tiddlers.

 #### Building plugins